renuo/github-pull-request-counter/README.md

 ## Deployment

-Commits on master will automatically try to upload to the chrome web store, though they will be rejected if the version is not greater than the previous one.
+Commits on main will automatically try to upload to the chrome web store, though they will be rejected if the version is not greater than the previous one.
 To make a version bump go to `src/manifest.json` and increase `version`.
 Uploaded builds are not automatically published.
 To accomplish this go to the [Chrome Web Store Develop Dashboard](https://chrome.google.com/u/0/webstore/devconsole/465f37d5-ddb2-42c9-afcc-37265e67af35/eeejbcmnmgogpkgeinlbchoafjjbegmi/edit?hl=en).